Housing Benefit and Rate Relief for homeowners

 Applying for Housing Benefit and Rate Relief

-To apply for Housing Benefit and Rate Relief as a homeowner, you must complete an application form and send the form to Land & Property Services (LPS), along with supporting documents.
+To apply for Housing Benefit and Rate Relief as a homeowner, you must complete an application form and send the form to the Housing Executive, along with supporting documents.